Mobile ICT devices policy

 BYO devices must be cleared of all OIC information on cessation of employment after such information is saved onto the OIC network.
 Remote access to emails and/or the OIC network will cease on cessation of employment and may cease during extended absences.

 6. Loss or theft

-Loss or theft of a mobile ICT device (including a BYO device) must be reported as soon as possible to the relevant executive team member, the Director, Engagement and Corporate Services.
+Loss or theft of a mobile ICT device (including a BYO device) must be reported as soon as possible to the relevant executive team member and the Director, Engagement and Corporate Services.
 OIC’s IT Services Provider will also be notified so that appropriate action can be taken.

 All reasonable steps will be taken to minimise the risk associated with the loss or theft, which may include remote wiping of the device.
 Strong passwords that are not written down also help minimise the risks if a device is lost or stolen.